microsoft/fast-cli/specs/fast-cli.md

 ## Add a component

 Components are added and configured based on a design system.
+Templates can use either the "blank" template with the default files, or it can point to a local or remote package.

 ```bash
 $ fast add-component